2017 Hyundai Sonata Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Hyundai Sonata Prices - How Much is a Hyundai Sonata?

-To avoid overpaying on a new Hyundai Sonata, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Hyundai Sonata, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The Hyundai Sonata has no changes for 2017.
 The trims still remain the SE, Eco, Sport, and Limited.
 There’s a “2.0T” version of the Sport and Limited, named after a twin-scroll turbocharged inline 4-cylinder (I4) that pumps out 245 horsepower and 260 lb-ft of torque.
 The regular engine on the 2017 Hyundai Sonata is a 2.4-liter I4, which, although bigger, provides less output (185 horsepower and 178 lb-ft of torque).